Independent Travel Training

 - provide support and advice on an ongoing basis

 - monitor the progress at each establishment

 - review the scheme continually to reflect feedback.

-All resources are free for Nottinghamshire educational establishments.
+All resources are free for Nottinghamshire educational establishments and other service providers.

 We reward schools/colleges who are running the programme and have made really good progress with an Excellent School Award.
 Accreditation is in the form of an A4 award certificate.
 Contact us for more information about the award.